 These rare tumours, accounting for 5% of thyroid cancers, usually present in the elderly and are very aggressive.

 They tend to grow rapidly with early local invasion and often have spread by the time of presentation.
-Prognosis is poor and treatment is supportive.
+Prognosis is poor and treatment is often supportive.

 Thyroid lymphomas are very rare, making up only 1-2% of all thyroid cancers.
 They usually present in people over 60 years old.